moorepants/me41055/content/pages/schedule.rst

 - During the work sessions you have free time to work on the assignments and the instructors will be present to answer questions and give ad hoc explanations on topics.
-- Homework grades and solutions will be made available prior to a new homework.
+- Homework solutions will be made available prior to a new homework.
+- Homework grades will be made available within two weeks (later homeworks require some manually grading).
 - Adjustments will be made for holidays that fall on due dates, video/homework releases, or work sessions.